IsasGithub/GIS_FloodAnalysis/README.md

 The Landcover is now intersected with each flood polygon, which will put both attribute tables together so that it is possible to calculate the fractions of the landcover classes within the polygon.

-The calculations can be performed using the field calculator.
-First the total polygon area is calculated in a new field with the expression $area, as well as the area of each class within the polygon.
+The calculations can be performed using the `field calculator`.
+First the total polygon area is calculated in a new field with the expression `$area`, as well as the area of each class within the polygon.
 Finally, the percentage of each affected landcover class is calculated by dividing the area of each class by the total area and multiplying the result with 100:

-(Class Area / Total Area) * 100.
+`(Class Area / Total Area) * 100`

 The results are visualized with a proportional area chart.
 This type of diagram is a great way to show distribution proportional to each other within a total area.
 They will be created in the Python console for each flood stage using the following code (exemplarily for the flood in 2021):